WPMedia/arc-themes-blocks/blocks/overline-block/README.md

 # `@wpmedia/overline-block`

 _Fusion News Theme Overline block.
 Text usually displayed over the headline.
-By default will use the ANS fields Label or Web Site Section if they exist or optionally a custom text and url can be used._
+By default will use the ANS fields Label or Web Site Section if they exist or optionally a custom text and URL can be used._

 ## Props